brentp/mosdepth/README.md

 it can output mean per-window depth given a window size--as would be used for CNV calling.

-it can output the mean per-regoin given a BED file of regions.
+it can output the mean per-region given a BED file of regions.

 it can create a distribution of proportion of bases covered at or above a given threshhold.